RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 | DP + FA (48) | 24 | 34 | 39 | 44 |
 | PE | 100 | 170 | 190 | 210 |

+Notes on the table:

+- The requirements shown are the minimum to meet the grade level; exceeding those requirements also meets the level.
+For example, Mastering 10 Supplemental Learning Targets satisfies the Supplemental Learning Target requirement for an A.
+- "M+" means a grade of M or E.
+- "DP+FA" is the sum of the number of checks earned through either Daily Prep or Followup Activities.
+There are 24 of each.

 ---